josesolana/crystal/README.md

 //update nick when user_id > 1
 $update = $DB->update(['nick' => rand()])->where('user_id', '>', 1)->execute();

-//$update is true or false, depending if the query has been well proccessed var_dump($update);
+//$update is true or false, depending if the query has been well processed var_dump($update);

 //Select